alephium/docs/docs/full-node/devnet.md

 ### Full node

-Download file `alephium-1.x.x.jar` from [Github release](https://github.com/alephium/alephium/releases/latest) (do not double click on it, it can not be launched this way).
+Download file `alephium-x.x.x.jar` from [Github release](https://github.com/alephium/alephium/releases/latest) (do not double click on it, it can not be launched this way).

 Write the minimum config file `~/.alephium/user.conf`